 With ILR, an individual gains the right to live, work and study in the UK free from immigration restrictions for an unlimited period of time.
 Importantly, ILR is a mandatory prerequisite to naturalising as a British citizen.

 ILR is not automatically granted.
 Strict eligibility criteria must be met and evidenced as part of the Home Office application, which includes completing the relevant form and submitting supporting documentation.

-A person that has been living and working in the UK for a minimum of 5 years under a Tier 2 visa.
+A person that has been living and working in the UK for a minimum of 5 years under a Tier 2 or Skilled Worker visa.

 Children over the age of 18 must apply individually and pay a separate fee with their application.

 Employment not requiring a work permit

 If you are an EU/EEA or Swiss National legally working in the UK without a visa, and do not require a work permit to work in the UK, you may use the set O form to apply for ILR.

 Overseas business representatives

 A person who is working in the UK to establish a branch of an overseas based company as an overseas business representative.